 - 1. PURPOSE The purpose of these procedures is to ensure compliance with requirements related to participation in the local government debt components of the American Recovery and Reinvestment Act (ARRA).
-The City issued Build America Bonds (BABs) as part of its capital funding program, with the 2009A General Obligation bonds and the 2010B Airport Revenue bonds (Recovery Zone Economic Development Bonds).
+Specifically, the City may use Build America Bonds (BABs) as part of its capital funding program.
 The procedures shall be reviewed at least annually and updated as necessary and appropriate to comply with governing laws and regulations.
-As of January 1, 2011, the BABs may no longer be issued. - 2.
+BABs must be issued prior to January 1, 2011. - 2.
 RATIONALE FOR POLICY Compliance with ARRA financing programs requires additional/different processes and procedures.
 The Internal Revenue Code places certain requirements on issuers related to the original issuance of ARRA related obligations.
 These requirements, along with the ongoing debt policy of the City, are to conform to industry best practices. - 3.
 PERSONNEL The Finance Department shall identify City personnel who will be responsible for each of the procedures listed herein. - a.
 Upon a change in personnel, new personnel shall be appointed and advised of the responsibilities under these procedures to ensure uninterrupted oversight. - SCOPE To ensure compliance with all ARRA requirements, the City shall perform the following procedures related to bonds issued pursuant to ARRA (i) prior to issuance of obligations, (ii) as part of the financing and (iii) post issuance. - a.
 Pre-Issuance Procedures Prior to the issuance of obligations using financing programs created under ARRA, the City shall evaluate the cost effectiveness of the programs and ensure compliance with its long-term strategic initiatives.
-The City, working with its bond counsel, senior underwriter and municipal advisor will review financing plans to ensure optimal use of the ARRA programs.
+The City, working with its bond counsel, senior underwriter and financial advisor will review financing plans to ensure optimal use of the ARRA programs.